An appeal is the process by which a person can challenge the decision made by a judge.

 - that something has a certain value (for example, your house).

-A judge uses discretion when he or she has to weigh up a number of different factors, all of which are of relevance.
+A judge uses discretion when they have to weigh up a number of different factors, all of which are of relevance.
 To succeed on appeal, it is not enough to show that another judge might have weighed up the relevant factors differently and come to a different result.

 For example: